gisogrimm/ovbox/README.md

 not a vision anymore).
 If you would like to get access to our "House of Consort", please contact us via email.

-## User manual

-A user manual for the complete system can be found on the [wiki](https://github.com/gisogrimm/ovbox/wiki).

 ## Starting the tools